Written by Chiara

 Energy consumption

-Although a heat pump dryer is a bit more expensive, it'll save you a lot of money every year.
-With an A+++ model for 8 kilos of laundry, you can save up to € 75 in annual energy costs compared to a condenser dryer with energy label B. On average, over the entire lifespan of the appliance, you can save up to € 999 with an A+++ model.
-As an example, we use a dryer that lasts up to 12 years on average, depending on its usage.
+Though a heat pump dryer is a bit more expensive, it'll save you a lot of money every year.
+With an A+++ dryer for 8kg laundry, you can save up to € 115 annual energy costs compared to a condenser dryer with a B energy label.
+With an A+++ dryer, you can save up to € 1150 on average during the lifespan of the dryer.
+This example is based on a dryer that lasts up to 10 years on average, depending on its usage.

 Condenser dryer: not energy-efficient